 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these have been deadly.
 This medicine is not approved to treat mental problems caused by dementia.

 - If you are 65 or older, use Risperdal M-Tab (risperidone orally disintegrating tablets) with care.
 You could have more side effects.

-- Taking Risperdal M-Tab (risperidone orally disintegrating tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Risperdal M-Tab (risperidone orally disintegrating tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Risperdal M-Tab) best taken?

 Use Risperdal M-Tab (risperidone orally disintegrating tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.

 - It may take several weeks to see the full effects.